|Read (February 4 - 5, 2012)|

 Oh the drama!
 Goodness, it was insufferable.
 Harbison did well in creating this mean and a little psychotic Becca but I think she did it so well, it got really hard for me to connect with her.
 New Girl, on the other hand doesn't have any backbone.
 If people treat me like that, I'll sure tell them to back-off and find another person to bully.

 I think what kept me from putting this down and marking it as DNF, is the intrigue factor.
 I just have to know more although the hate emanating within the pages of the book was extremely cringe-worthy.
 The love aspect was pretty infuriating, too.

 Pick this up, if you dare.
-And if you enjoy it, brava to you.
+And if you enjoy it, then bravo to you.

-An advance copy was provided by the publisher at no cost via Netgalley.
+A copy was provided by the publisher at no cost via Netgalley

 in exchange for an honest review.